Zachary-Harrison/ZURUSU/README.md

 ## Results

-In this project, I built two different Proof-Of-Concept (POC) models capable of classifying microservice server attacks with over 99% accuracy.
+In this project, I built two different Proof-Of-Concept (POC) models, both with ROC AUC scores greater than 0.99.

-See [dataLog.md](dataLog.md) for more information regarding when the datasets were created.
+See [dataLog.md](dataLog.md) for more information regarding when the datasets were created and when different services were affected.

 ### Model version 1: Unlimited Requests